Stochastic modeling of superfluorescence in compact systems

 The gray-shaded area in the plot illustrates how frequently the drift gauge is applied.
-As one can observe, the drift gauge is always applied until the intensity reaches its peak.
-After the peak, the probability of applying the gauge drops abruptly to zero.
+On average, the drift gauge is mostly applied until the mean intensity reaches its peak.
+After this peak, the probability of applying the gauge drops abruptly to zero.

-In the opposite case, when the drift gauge is constantly applied, the obtained averages are incorrect, both with and without the weight function, as demonstrated in Fig. \ref{fig: weight} (b, c).
-The spiky curves in Fig. \ref{fig: weight} (b) represent averages evaluated with the weight function.
-Since the exponent of the weight function in Eq.~\eqref{eq: weight equation} depends linearly on the number of atoms $N$, any relatively large fluctuation becomes strongly amplified, producing sharp spikes.
-Consequently, our strategy is to apply the drift gauge as rarely as possible.
-Remarkably, in such cases, the weight function can be omitted.
+In the opposite case, when the drift gauge is constantly applied, the obtained averages are incorrect, as demonstrated in Fig. \ref{fig: weight} {(b)}.
+More unstable trajectories are observed, and the expectation values exhibit many spikes. {This clearly shows that the drift gauge should be applied as rarely as possible and only when necessary.}